derickfay/testbank/README.md

 # testbank
 Numbers spreadsheet and AppleScripts for managing multiple choice tests

+This spreadsheet is designed to allow for
+* creation of a bank of multiple choice questions
+* selection or exclusions of questions for a particular test
+* generation of multiple versions of a test with questions and answers in different random order, and corresponding answer keys

 The usage instructions are below -- these are also contained within the **testbank.numbers** spreadsheet itself.

 **Testbank**